metasoarous/oz/README.md

 More to the point though, if you find yourself unable to do something you expect to be able to do, it's not a bad idea to try

 1. Make sure your Oz version is up to date, in case there's a more recent Vega/Vega-Lite versions required there fix the problem.
-2. Check [cljsjs](http://cljsjs.github.io/) to see if there's a more recent version of the Vega/Vega-Lite (or Vega-Embed or Vega-Hover, as appropriate).
+2. Check [npm](http://npmjs.com/) to see if there's a more recent version of the [Vega](https://www.npmjs.com/package/vega)/[Vega-Lite](https://www.npmjs.com/package/vega-lite) (or [Vega-Embed](https://www.npmjs.com/package/vega-embed) or [Vega-Tooltip](https://www.npmjs.com/package/vega-tooltip), as appropriate).
-   You can override whatever version of these libraries is getting used by Oz by adding the correspoding `[cljsjs/vega-* ...]` coordinates to your `project.clj` dependencies list.
-   As long as this comes before your Oz version specification, your cljsjs version specification should take precedence.
-3. If there's not a more recent version on cljsjs, but there are more up to date versions of the JS libraries (check the github pages or npm).
-   Read below for instructions.
+3. Clone Oz, update the `package.json` file, and attempt to rebuild the Oz as described above.
 4. If this still doesn't solve your problem, file an issue on the appropriate Vega GitHub project.
    I've found the developers super responsive to issues.

-## Updating cljsjs packages

-For more context and information, see the cljsjs [creating pacakages](https://github.com/cljsjs/packages/wiki/Creating-Packages), [updating packages](https://github.com/cljsjs/packages/wiki/Updating-packages) and [creating externs](https://github.com/cljsjs/packages/wiki/Creating-Externs) documentation.
-For convenience, I've automated much of this work in the script at `./bin/update-cljsjs.sh`.

 ## License